 Printing and Exporting

 Lightroom has a wide array of options when you go to export your photos.
 In the Lightroom export window, you can choose from file types such as JPEG, PNG, TIFF, DNG, and PSD, you can give your photos a custom name sequence, apply a watermark, change the size, and change metadata settings.
+With so many options, you will be able to export your photo for Facebook, for printing, or any other use with the proper settings.
 You are also able to save settings as presets so you can easily access your favourite export settings again and again.

 Luminar has a much more limited export window.
 In Luminar, you can only export photos as JPEG or TIFF files, and you are really only given options for image size, colour space, and file format.

 Just like its export function, Luminar lacks advanced features on the import function.
 To import photos to your Luminar library, you simply hit the “+” button in the library sidebar.
 In Lightroom, you can apply edits like presets and add metadata, as well as rename files and add photos to Collections as you import them.

 Both Luminar and Lightroom have their differences, and each program has strengths or features that the other does not.
 In the end, it comes down to your personal preference and what you want out of an editing program.
 Since Luminar offers a simplified interface and fewer confusing settings and options, it can be good for beginners who do not have a lot of experience with photo editing and may be intimidated by a program like Lightroom.
 For anyone who is editing large collections of photos, Lightroom is likely the best option because of the catalog management capabilities and export options.